 Creating Your Office Space

 Is the dining room going to be your workspace?
 If so, you might want to consider replacing one of your dining room chairs with a new desk chair and putting a chair mat underneath it so that it does not damage your floors.
-You might also want to consider getting a standing desk converter or desk riser to place on your dining room table if you will be using the table in lieu of an actual desk.
+You might also want to consider getting a standing desk converter or desk riser to place on your dining room table if you will be using the table instead of an actual desk.

 Couches and desk chairs are comfortable and traditional, but there are other options to consider.
 Ball chairs can be helpful if you are looking for a more active form of seating.
 Ball chairs can also add an element of modern and fun design to your home office.
-Choose one in a vibrant color like bubble gum pink or sour apple grass, and it can instantly brighten the room and, hopefully, your mood along with it.
+Choose one in a vibrant color like bubble gum pink or sour apple green, and it can instantly brighten the room and, hopefully, your mood along with it.

 Your office chair has a large impact on your workday.
 If you aren’t comfortable, there’s a chance you may not be as productive.
 There are different factors to consider when choosing the perfect office chair, such as height and adjustability, upholstery, style, and color.

 Getting a Work-From-Home Stipend?
 Here are Some Tips

 Many employers are giving their employees a stipend.
 Usually, these allowances are meant to go toward home office needs, such as computers and other electronics, desks, chairs, lighting, storage, a faster Wi-Fi connection or an additional phone line, and any other office tools needed to improve your productivity.

 With this additional income, those with work-from-home (WFH) jobs can recreate scenarios in their homes that are much like they were used to in the office.
 Companies want their employees to feel comfortable and still be as productive as possible, despite completely changing their working conditions.